 Several years ago, Ryan was adopted into a loving family, where he not only gained a mom and dad, but also a few siblings.
 Ryan has difficulty self-regulating and his parents are in the midst of having him assessed for Autism Spectrum Disorder.
-For months, Ryan had been asking for an “Ethnic American Boy Doll.”
+For months, Ryan had been asking for a “Truly Me American Boy Doll.”
 Ryan really wanted a doll that looked like him and his parents understood how important this was for him.
 Kim, Ryan’s mom said, “Many of us are Caucasian families and maybe we forget that it’s tough to not see your face, color or features represented… and Ryan can’t put that into words, or even knows that’s what he is feeling.”

 Since it arrived, Ryan has spent almost every moment possible with his new doll.
 He decided to name it Brody, after his older brother’s best friend.
 Ryan sleeps with his new doll and it sits with him all day during school.
 The Brody doll goes everywhere with the family.
 “We leave Brody in the van to ‘wait for us’,” Kim says.